 Users shall only use accounts assigned to them and shall not attempt to log-in to accounts or systems for which they do not have authorized access.

-Users shall not allow others to use their accounts.
+Users shall not allow others to use their accounts, except for limited purposes as authorized by supervisor.

 The District network: No use of the District's systems or technology resources shall serve to disrupt the use of the network by others.
 Hardware and/or software shall not be destroyed or abused in any way.
 Modifications to system configurations should not be made without written authorization from Technology Services.